ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    same product more than once.
 6. When reviewing products, the user is able to upload a photo or video as part of their review.
+7. When browsing products in wish lists, there is an option for the user to browse all of their wish lists at once, instead of having to browse them one by one.

 ### Cons